 If you’re based in Tirana, the best way to visit Berat is on this highly-rated day tour to Berat.
 You’ll get driven from Tirana and will visit some of the most important and impressive sights in Berat.
 Your knowledgeable guide will explain the history of Berat and its significance to the past of Albania.

 You’ll take in the beautiful Berat Castle, the Red Mosque, and two of the best museums in Berat.
 You’ll also get a chance to have a traditional Albanian lunch before heading back to your hotel in Tirana.
-It’s a great day trip and a brilliant way to visit one of the most popular historical attractions in Albania.

 8. Visit Durrës